 “My crop matured a week before anyone else’s in the area.”

 “Soil & Seed treated areas seem to handle the environmental stresses better.”

 “At Simpson in Victoria, after trying to grow grass with conventional fertilisers with little success, Soil & Seed in combination with other conventional and non-conventional fertilisers resulted in increases in dry matter production and better pasture composition (rye-grass/clover ratio).
 There has also been increased soil microorganisms and their biological activity in all paddocks.

 This has led to the adoption of this system across the entire farm for the second year.”

 Independent pasture systems agronomist Robby Zeissig, who specialises in pasture and dairy management, cropping and silage.

 Soil & Seed’s effect on soil microbe populations

-After use, Soil & Seed improves the biomass of the soils.
+Soil & Seed improves the biomass of soils.

-The following analysis was performed by Creation Innovation Agricultural and Forestry (CIAAF) and shows the microbial biomass (kg/ha) before and after treatment with Soil & Seed.
+The graph below shows the microbial biomass (kg/ha) before and after treatment with Soil & Seed.